Teaching Geography: Workshop 8

 Before You Watch

-Before viewing the video programs for Workshop 4: Latin America, please read the National Geography Standards featured in this workshop.
-You may read the standards here on the Web, in your print guide, or in Geography for Life.
+Before viewing the video programs for Workshop 8: Global Forces/Local Impact, please read the National Geography Standards featured in this workshop.
+You may read the Standards here on the Web, in your print guide, or in Geography for Life.
 We encourage you to read Geography for Life in its entirety as you move through the workshops.
 It contains further background on the National Standards, numerous examples and rich illustrations aiding interpretation, valuable tools for strengthening and developing lessons, and additional insight on geography's significance to our daily lives.

-The National Geography Standards highlighted in this workshop include Standards 4, 7, 9, and 15.
-As you read the standards, be thinking about how they might apply in lessons you have taught.
+The National Geography Standards highlighted in this workshop include Standards 3, 8, 11, 14, and 16.
+As you read the Standards, be thinking about how they might apply in lessons you have taught.

 Video Program Overviews: Global Forces/Local Impact

 This program focuses on the province of Guangdong, on China's southern coast.
-This province alone is responsible for more than 20% of China's total exports.
+This province alone is responsible for more than twenty percent of China's total exports.
 As modernization efforts succeed in doubling China's national wealth each year, it is Guangdong, far from the politics of Beijing, that has benefited most significantly.
-150 million Chinese have migrated from subsistence farms to Guangdong factory jobs, dramatically changing their lives.
-In this case study, we visit a Nike shoe factory, and explore the global production system that has encouraged the booming economy in Guangdong.
+One hundred and fifty million Chinese have migrated from subsistence farms to Guangdong factory jobs, dramatically changing their lives.
+In this case study, we visit a Nike shoe factory and explore the global production system that has encouraged the booming economy in Guangdong.

 This program's teaching segment features Illinois teacher Fred Walk leading his students through an ARGWorld inquiry investigation about the quality of life in Southeast Asia, asking why there are disparities across and within countries.